-- 1. An applicant for Site Plan Review shall submit a Site Plan in accordance with this section to the Town Clerk.
-The Town Clerk shall forthwith transmit a copy of the application to the Town board reviewing the application (the "Reviewing Board") (either the Board of Appeals or the Planning Board) as defined in Section 24B.
+Planning Board) as defined in Section 24B.
 The Town Clerk shall indicate the date on which the Site Plan was received and transmit a copy of the dated application to the applicant.
 The date of receipt as indicated by the Town Clerk shall be considered to be the date on which the application has been filed with the Reviewing Board.
-It shall be the responsibility of the applicant to furnish all supporting documentation with the application and the dated copy received from the Town Clerk does not absolve the applicant from this responsibility. - 2.
-The Reviewing Board shall obtain with each submission a deposit sufficient to cover any expenses connected with the public hearing and review of the plans.
-The Reviewing Board has the right to retain a Registered Professional Engineer to advise the Reviewing Board on any or all aspects of the site plan.
-The costs of this engineering study will be borne by the applicant. - 3.
+It shall be the responsibility of the applicant to furnish all supporting documentation with the application and the dated copy received from the Town Clerk does not absolve the applicant from this responsibility.

+- 2. The Reviewing Board shall obtain with each submission a deposit sufficient to cover any expenses connected with the public hearing and review of the plans.
+The Reviewing Board has the right to retain a Registered Professional Engineer or other expert consultant(s)to advise the Reviewing Board on any or all aspects of the site plan.
+The costs of such expert consultant reviews shall be borne by the applicant. - 3.
 The Reviewing Board shall transmit to the Conservation Commission, Board of Health, Historical Commission, and Building Inspector, and other Boards as deemed necessary, copies of the site plan documents.
-The Boards have up to forty-five (45) days to submit recommendations in writing to the Reviewing Board concerning;
+The Boards have up to forty-five (45) days to submit recommendations in writing to the Reviewing Board concerning; - a.

-- a.
 The adequacy of the data and procedure used by the applicant to determine the impacts of the proposed development; - b.
 The effects of the projected impacts of the proposed development; and - c.
 The recommended conditions or remedial measures to accommodate or mitigate the expected impacts of the proposed development.